vue-play/vue-play/README.md

 import { play } from 'vue-play'
 import MyButton from '../src/components/MyButton.vue'

+// Use `play` to describe component title
-play('MyButton', module)
+// use .add to add scenario for that component play('MyButton', module)
   .add('with text', h => h(MyButton, ['hello world']))
   .add('with emoji', h => h(MyButton, ['😃🍻']))